igtm/graceful-cluster/README.md

 # Awesome Graceful Cluster
 - This repo is folked from [graceful-cluster](https://github.com/itteco/graceful-cluster) to add support of graceful server shotdown (if remaing connection, not shutting down soon).
+- This repo is very EXPERIMENTAL and not well documented yet. if you consider to use in production, please be careful.
+- I only change 'graceful-cluster.js' file from original source code;

 Install: